alphonse-lin/alphonse.github.io/chem370/assignments/assignments.md

 # Lab Assignments

 Lab assignments are due at 23:59:59 (midnight) the night before lab.
 For example, for Thursday lab, all assignments will be due at 23:59:59 on Wednesday night (unless otherwise specified).

-A check list of assignments is provided below to help you keep track of your assignments
+A check list of assignments is provided below to help you keep track of your assignments.
+Due dates are listed on the [submissions page]({{site.url}}/chem370/submissions).

 | Assignment                     | Grade (pts) | Out of (pts) |
 | ------------------------------ | ----------- | ------------ |